-Whether you are the middle of a project, starting a script from scratch or brand new to playwriting, you already possess, deep inside you, everything you need to jumpstart your art and bring forth your unique voice.
+Whether you are in the middle of a project, starting a script from scratch or revisiting a first draft from your trunk, you already possess, deep inside you, everything you need to jumpstart your art and bring forth your unique voice.
 This workshop includes exercises to keep you going from first draft through revisions.
-As a supportive collective we’ll read and discuss our pages in class.
+As a supportive collective we’ll read and discuss our pages in class as well as experience two afternoons of a “silent retreat” and a one-on-one session for each writer.
 Whether you are starting with an idea for a full-length play, moving forward with a work-in-progress or wanting to focus on one-acts, this workshop will provide you with positive support by de-mystifying the playwright’s process through a set of tools.
 Are you a writer who starts from character or from story?
 You’ll work at your own pace as we examine themes, structure, dialogue and character in an environment that brings out and channels your creativity.
 The goal is to move forward with your writing and rewriting while keeping the “play” in playwriting.
-All levels welcome.